BenGhahramani/disagreement-aware-x2dfd/README.md

 - If `Description` is missing, every `images[].image_path` must be absolute.
 - Outputs (evaluation/inference/annotation) always contain absolute image paths.

+Tiny sanity JSONs are provided under `datasets/raw/data/test/Tiny_Test/`.
+For large-scale evaluation, set `X2DFD_DATASETS` and use `eval/configs/infer_config.example.yaml`.

 ---

+<a id="model"></a>

+## 🧠 Model
+- Base: LLaVA-1.5-7B (`weights/base/llava-v1.5-7b`).
+- Checkpoints: LoRA adapters will be released soon.
+Paths default to `weights/checkpoints/ckpt/...`.
+- You can point to your own adapters via `--adapter-path` or config `model.adapter`.

 <a id="citation"></a>